 - To promote sustainable gardening practices through hands-on workshops.
 All community garden members pledge to use all organic fertilizers and are encouraged to engage in low-impact methods.

 - Provide an educationally-inspiring and accessible agricultural space which is safe and welcoming to all those interested and who show commitment to a communal growing space.
 All members and non-members are welcome at our workshops.

 Faculty, staff, alumn- (small plot: $50/ large plot: $70)

 **We believe in food accessibility for all!
 If you need financial assistance with fees, please let us know. **

 Interested in getting involved?
-Even if you are not a current gardener, we welcome you to take part in garden events and workshops!
+Even if you are not a current gardener all are welcome to take part in the garden events and workshops!
 Please email firstname.lastname@example.org to join our mailing list.

 History of the USM Community Garden: The garden started as a club in 2008; a motivated group of students collaborated in obtaining the space and raised funds to construct the raised beds.
 Over the years the growing space has doubled.
 In the spring of 2013 all garden community members voted in support of a transition from student club status to advisement under the Office of Sustainability.
 Today the garden is coordinated by a hired work-study student.
 As we are now overseen by a facet of the University of Maine system, a cohesive and active relationship exists between the garden and USM.